Skip to main content

 Independent Students

-A student who meets any of the following criteria shall be classified as an independent student for the determination of residency for tuition purposes:
+A student who meets any one of the following is considered as an independent student when determining residency for tuition purposes:

-• You are 24 years of age or older prior to the Proof of Florida Residency Deadline listed in the Academic Calendar, the student.
+• 24 years of age or older prior to the first day of classes of the term

-• You have children who receive more than half of their support from you, the student.
+• has a dependent child who receives more than half of their support from the student

-• You have other dependents who live with and receive more than half of their support from you, the student.
+• has other dependents who live with and receive more than half of their support from the student

-• You are a veteran of the United States Armed Forces or is currently serving on active duty in the United States Armed Forces or National Guard or Reserves for purposes other than training, the student.
+• a veteran of the U.S. Armed Forces or is currently serving on active duty in the U.S. Armed Forces (U.S. Air Force, U.S. Army, U.S. Coast Guard, U.S. Marine Corps and the U.S. Navy) or National Guard or Reserves for purposes other than training

-• At any time since the student turned age 13, where both of the student’s parents are deceased, or the student is or was (until age 18) one of the following:
+• at any time since the student turned age 13, where both parents are deceased or the student is or was (until age 18) a ward/dependent of the court or in foster care

-• The student is determined an unaccompanied homeless youth by a school district homeless liaison, or by a staff member of an emergency shelter or transitional housing program.
+• the student is determined an unaccompanied homeless by a school district homeless liaison or a staff member of an emergency shelter or transitional housing program

-• A student who does not meet any of the criteria outlined above may be classified as an independent student only if he or she submits documentation that he or she provides fifty (50) percent or more of the cost of attendance for independent, in-state students as defined by the Office of Student Financial Assistance (exclusive of federal, state, and institutional aid or scholarships).
+A student who does not meet any of the criteria outlined above may be classified as an independent student only if he or she submits documentation that he or she provides fifty (50) percent or more of the cost of attendance for independent, in-state students as defined by the Office of Financial Aid at Florida State University (exclusive of federal, state, and institutional aid or scholarships).

 Dependent Students